oneclick/rubyinstaller/README.txt

 compiled and included for the interpreter to work properly.
 At this time zlib, rb-readline, gdbm, iconv, pdcurses, and openssl are included.

+devkit/*.rake: the recipes for downloading the MSYS/MinGW/TDM artifacts needed to build a Windows Installer and 7-Zip archive to be used by end users to build native C-based RubyGem extensions.

 extract_utils/*.rake: the low-level archive extraction utility recipes used by other core build recipes.